MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 2. Click Microsoft Dynamics GP Add-in for Microsoft Word under Additional Products, and then select Install.

-3. If you haven’t installed Visual Studio Tools for Office Runtime, the Software
+3. If you haven't installed Visual Studio Tools for Office Runtime, the Software

 Update Visual Studio Tools for the Office system 3.0 Runtime wizard appears.